Australian musk ducks have the ability to call you a ‘bloody fool,’ research finds

 “They pull out all the stops,” Dooley said of the ritual.

-Professor Cate said he hopes the research will inspire other scientists to analyze the ducks.
+Cate said he hopes the research will inspire other scientists to analyze the ducks.

 “There is still a lot more to examine on this species,” he said.

-And, while Ripper is no longer alive, his surprising story has brought joy and amusement to some in Australia, where citizens Sydney, Canberra and Melbourne remain under lockdown restrictions amid outbreaks of the delta variant
+And, while Ripper is no longer alive, his surprising story has brought joy and amusement to some in Australia, where citizens in Sydney, Canberra and Melbourne remain under lockdown restrictions amid outbreaks of the delta variant.

 “As we enter week four of L4 lockdown, this is the kind of distraction I need.
 Brilliant,” read one tweet, while Dooley said that many more people were paying attention to birds and the outside world as a result of the global health crisis.